AldoMoreno13/WHSTechNotes/journal.md

+# september 15, 2025
+My idea for an AI project is to create a Artificial Intelligence that can help you talk it  out with your personal fealings or sumthing in  your problems with life somthing that works like a therapy but in your phone without payng for a therapy.im not shure if this is an idea that meets the requirements for the chaleng.my idea was for the people in need of help to talk to someone but have no one or dont have the money or the time to talk to a therapy but they culd use the Artificial Intelligence in there phone with just saying its name kidnof like series.
 # September 8, 2025
 A careeer that i had in mind that computer science could be valuable is architectural engineers beacuse it recuiers to use the computer to analize and make shure to be build correctly.
 # September 2, 2025